This product is successfully added to your cart

 The dating of the maps is difficult.
 However, as a privilege was granted in 1689, the annotation 'cum privilegio' marks an edition after 1688.

-Around 1700 Frederick de Wit entered the market with a town atlas.
-He produced two volumes with in total 260 plans and views.
-Most of these were printed from plates used for Janssonius and Blaeu town atlases, respectively.
+Around 1700, Frederick de Wit entered the market with a town atlas.
+He produced two volumes with a total of 260 plans and views.
+Most were printed from plates used for Janssonius and Blaeu town atlases.

 After he died in 1706, his widow continued the shop until 1709.
-The plates and stock of De Wit's atlas were sold to Covens & Mortier in 1710, who sold the atlas for a long period.
+The plates and stock of De Wit's atlas were sold to Covens & Mortier in 1710, who sold the atlas for an extended period.

 back